Criticism of the BBC: Antisemitism

 In August 2024, the BBC faced accusations of "gaslighting" more than 200 Jewish staff members, contributors, and suppliers over its handling of detailed complaints about antisemitism at the BBC.
 The group's complaints included a letter addressed to BBC Chair Samir Shah, urging an investigation into what they warned could constitute a serious institutional racism problem.
 Shah dismissed the calls for an investigation, commending instead the BBC for having an "inclusive" environment.

 In 2025, Lord Mann, the Prime Minister's independent adviser on antisemitism, said that senior BBC leaders including Director-General Tim Davie had repeatedly turned down his offers to provide antisemitism training.
 Since taking on his role in 2019, Lord Mann had visited the BBC and made the offer on three occasions, but had been rejected each time.
 Lord Mann accused the BBC of an "arrogance at the top" and a failure to take seriously allegations of antisemitism and anti-Israel bias in its reporting.

+2026 Holocaust coverage oversights: In January 2026, the BBC was criticized for separate editorial oversights in its Holocaust coverage.
+During Holocaust Memorial Day segments on BBC Breakfast on 27 January, presenters failed to explicitly identify Jewish victims among the “six million people murdered by the Nazi regime,” prompting criticism from advocacy groups and commentators; the BBC acknowledged the error and announced it would issue corrections online.
+Earlier, a BBC One The Repair Shop Christmas special about the Kindertransport did not mention that most of the children evacuated were Jewish; following criticism, the BBC added a clarification to the episode’s iPlayer description noting that the Kindertransport primarily involved Jewish children.